qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 -----------------

 Spatial Bookmarks allow you to "bookmark" a geographic location and return to it later.
-By default, bookmarks are saved on the computer, meaning that they are available from any project in the same computer.
-If you wish to store the bookmark in the project file (:file:`.qgs`) then you can do this by selecting the :guilabel:`In Project` checkbox.
+By default, bookmarks are saved on the computer (as :guilabel:`User Bookmarks`), meaning that they are available from any project of the same user profile.
+They can also be saved for a single project (named :guilabel:`Project Bookmarks`) and stored within the project file.

 Creating a Bookmark
 ...................